FrederiqueRetsema/AMIS-Sig-AWS-CICD/init-infra/README.md

-aws_region_sig         = "eu-west-1"              (region for the SIG: pipelines and shops are build in this region) aws_region_ec2         = "eu-west-2"              (region for the virtual machines) nameprefix             = "AMIS"                   (prefix for all objects: users, groups, policies, SNS topics, Lambda functions, etc) domainname             = "retsema.eu"             (domain name that is used for the SIG, this should be an internal
-                                                   domain name that doesn't exist on the public internet).
+aws_region_sig         = "eu-west-1"              (region for the SIG: pipelines and shops are build in this region) aws_region_ec2         = "eu-west-2"              (region for the virtual machines) nameprefix             = "AMIS"                   (prefix for all objects: users, groups, policies, SNS topics, Lambda functions, etc) domainname             = "retsema.eu"             (domain name that is used for the SIG, this should be an internal domain name that
+                                                   doesn't exist on the public internet). keyprefix              = "KeyG-"                  (when something goes wrong with destroying the environment, then the keys are destroyed but the aliases are not disconnected.
+When you try to create a new key with the same label (f.e.
+KeyG-AMIS1) then this will fail, even when the key is marked for deletion.
+Please change this name on four places:
+                                                   ../../terraform.tfvars, ../shop/terraform-shop.py, ../client/encrypt_and_send.py,
+                                                   ../client/100x.py)
 ```

 ## Changes for AWS CLI